tuvtran/curated-guides/VectorC++.md

 ```
 ### Resize

 This **vector.resize(size , new_default_element)** helps you resize a vector (and set new default .
+Be careful when play with resize as it will result in loss of data if you seize down the vector.
 Consider the below example to see how resizing is put into action :

 ```c++
 #include <iostream>